dhall-lang/dhall-lang/standard/semantics.md

     Γ ⊢ ([ a ] : Optional A₀) : Optional A₀

+If the element is present and does not match the type annotation then that is a type error.

+The new `Some` constructor infers the type from the provided argument:

+    Γ ⊢ a : A   Γ ⊢ A : Type
+    ────────────────────────
+    Γ ⊢ Some a : Optional A

+... and the `None` constructor is an ordinary function that is typeable in
+isolation:

+    ───────────────────────────────────
+    Γ ⊢ None : ∀(A : Type) → Optional A

 Note that the above rules forbid an `Optional` element that is a `Type`.
 More generally, if the element type is not a `Type` then that is a type error.

-If the element is present and does not match the type annotation then that is a type error.

 The built-in functions on `Optional` values have the following types: